Ecuador Replaces Energy Minister Amid Power Crisis

 Date

-QUITO, Oct 10 (NNN-PRENSA LATINA ) – The office of Ecuadorian President, Daniel Noboa, has replaced energy Minister, Antonio Goncalves, amid an acute energy crisis that has led to power cuts, said a statement, yesterday.
+(MENAFN- IANS) Quito, Oct 10 (IANS) The office of Ecuadorian President Daniel Noboa has replaced energy Minister Antonio Goncalves amid an acute energy crisis that has led to power cuts, said a statement.

-Environment Minister, Ines Manzano, has been designated as the interim Minister of energy.
+Environment Minister Ines Manzano has been designated as the interim minister of energy, reports Xinhua news agency.

-Manzano“will lead the transformation of an outdated matrix, which has left us 72 percent dependent on rain, and will undertake renewable energy projects,” the presidential office added.
+Manzano "will lead the transformation of an outdated matrix, which has left us 72 per cent dependent on rain, and will undertake renewable energy projects," the presidential office said on Wednesday.

-The energy crisis worsened in mid-Sept, due to droughts impacting hydroelectric reservoirs and electricity imports from Colombia.– NNN-PRENSA LATINA
+The energy crisis worsened in mid-September due to droughts impacting hydroelectric reservoirs and electricity imports from Colombia.

 Legal Disclaimer: